If you are in immediate danger call 911.

 Domestic Violence Restraining Orders can be filed using a step-by-step interview system, Guide and File, to complete your forms and file them with the court.

 Gun Violence Restraining Orders can be filed using a step-by-step interview system, Guide and File, to complete your forms and file them with the court.

 The forms that you need to file a domestic violence restraining order are available online or are available free at the civil division or Self-Help Center of the Sutter County Superior Court.

-The person seeking protection will need to fill out the forms and bring them to the court for filing.
+The person seeking protection will need to fill out the forms and file them with the court.
 Once filed, if the protected person is asking for temporary orders (orders that are in effect between now and the time of the hearing) the forms will be given to the judge for review and the judge will make a decision whether all or some of the orders will be granted.
 A court date will be set a few weeks out and the restrained party will need to be served with both the request for the restraining order and any temporary orders that have been issued.
-The protected party must show up for the court date in order to ask for any temporary restraining orders to be continued, or to ask for a more permanent order.
+The protected party must appear for the court date in order to ask for any temporary restraining orders to be continued, or to ask for a more permanent order.

 The Self-Help Center has put together two instruction packets to help you fill out the forms to ask the court for a domestic violence restraining order.
 The instructions do not include all of the forms that could be attached to a request for an order but do contain the most commonly requested forms.